Slim calf riding boots in black and brown leather designed for a no-gap fit.

 Beyond the daily wipe-down, your boots need more thorough cleaning and conditioning every few weeks.
 Leather tends to dry out over time, especially when exposed to moisture and temperature changes.
 Start by cleaning your boots with a dedicated leather cleaner.
 Once they are completely dry, apply a quality leather conditioner with a soft cloth to replenish the oils and keep the leather supple.
 For extra protection, a water-repellent spray can help shield the leather from water and stains.
 Synthetic boots don't need conditioning but still benefit from regular cleaning with a gentle soap.

-Store Your Boots to Preserve Their Shape
+How to Store Your Boots to Maintain Their Shape

 How you store your boots is just as important as how you clean them.
 Tossing them in a corner can cause the ankles to slump and create permanent creases.
 To avoid this, invest in boot trees.
 They are essential for maintaining the shape of your boots, which helps prevent the leather from weakening and zippers from breaking.
 Always store your boots upright in a cool, dry place away from direct sunlight or heat, as these can cause the leather to fade and dry out.
 For travel or long-term storage, a padded boot bag offers great protection from scuffs and dust.